zdravkov/kendo-docs/api/wrappers/jsp/chart/valueaxisitem.md

 ### min `float`

 The minimum value of the axis.
-This is often used in combination with the
+This is often used in combination with the max configuration option.

 #### Example
     <kendo:chart-valueAxisItem min="min">